 How the Match Went

 A few months after the Nigerian Civil War, the Military Governor of Lagos, Brigadier-General Mobolaji Johnson (retd.), decided to stage an exhibition match at the National Stadium to help Lagosians forget the bloody 30 months’ war that just ended.

 Johnson wanted to stage the match against Ghana but he was advised against it.
 His advisers reminded him how Ghana trashed Nigeria 3-0 at the Independence Day match in 1960, and another loss to Ghana would defeat the purpose of the exhibition match.
 His advisers suggested that they chose a team that would be very easy to beat and he agreed.

-Ethiopia, Zimbabwe were considered.
+Ethiopia and Zimbabwe were considered.
 The United States of America was also mentioned and finally, India was suggested.